7 Things You Can Do When You Hate Your Job but Can't Quit

 4. Replace a negative thought about the job with a positive thought instead.

-When you hate your job, it's really important to find some good to focus on:
+When you hate your job, it's really important to find something good to focus on:

 This isn't easy.
 You will have to summon up a fair amount of mental energy to do this.
 But if you do make that effort and you start replacing your negative thoughts about the job with something positive, the work situation becomes a little more tolerable.
 Remember... when you focus on the good, you notice the good more than the bad.